21 Days Uganda to Rwanda Bird and Wildlife Photography Tour

 DAY 15 Uganda Rwanda Birding Tour: Birdwatching at the Royal Mile of Budongo Forest

 We set off early today for birding Uganda’s most birdy spots, which is located in the country’s most significant forest reserve.
-The Royal mile that is named in memory of Omukama (King) Kabalega who ruled the Bunyoro Kingdom from 1870 to 1899 offers pleasant field hours to many birdwatchers from all over the world.
+The Royal mile which is named in memory of Omukama (King) Kabalega who ruled the Bunyoro Kingdom from 1870 to 1899 offers pleasant field hours to many birdwatchers from all over the world.
 The is a big road in the middle of the forest with a beautiful canopy cover.
 The sides of the road are well maintained with openings extending up to 7 meters; this is very brilliant for undergrowth birding.

-Frequently things work out very well before and after getting in the forest here.
+Frequently things work out very well before and after getting into the forest here.
 The forest edges which we regularly explore, usually show African and Black-bellied Firefinches, Grey-headed Oliveback, Compact Weaver, Wahlberg’s Eagle and White-thighed Hornbill, making them our last species of Hornbill.

 The interior should show us African Dwarf, Chocolate-backed in the forest canopy and Shining Blue Kingfishers, Chestnut-capped Flycatcher, Rufus-crowned Eremomela, Ituri Batis, Forest Flycatcher, Cassin’s Honeyguide, Nahan’s Francolin, Jameson’s Wattle-eye, Pale-breasted Illadopsis, Spotted Greenbul, Fire-crested Alethe, Lemon-bellied Crombec,